 AS: How did you hear the news?

-DH: Well they called me up at the usual 4:30 telephone call, at local time here anyway, in the morning.
+DH: They called me up at the usual 4:30 telephone call, at local time here anyway, in the morning.

 AS: Your immediate reaction?